fabaff/ch.bfh.bti7081.s2013.white/ch.bfh.bti7081.s2013.white/doc/questions.md

 ---------------
 - Are there minimum requirement for the encrytion?
 Strength?
 - Which user groups have access to confidential medical data?
-- Backup/Restore encryption and handling?
+- Backup/Restore encryption and handling, retention time?

 Reporting